 Artificial Intelligence (M.A.S.)

-Illinois Tech's Master of Artificial Intelligence program was designed by anticipating the market prospects in one of tech's hottest and fastest-growing fields.
+Illinois Tech's Master of Artificial Intelligence program anticipates the demand for well-trained graduates in one of tech's hottest and fastest-growing fields.

 The course of study in the Master of Artificial Intelligence program teaches the foundational concepts, methods, and skills of artificial intelligence, machine learning, and big data analytics, as well as the mathematical foundations, ethics, and AI application areas needed for professional success in the field.
 The program was designed by a committee of AI experts at Illinois Tech’s Department of Computer Science with reference to the current and projected job market in AI, comparison with other similar programs, and consultation with industry representatives.